Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Supplementary Material

-\textbf{Effectiveness of RDA on Different Encoder Architectures.}\quad To demonstrate the effectiveness of our RDA against pre-trained encoders of various architectures, we further evaluate it on ResNet34, VGG19\_bn \cite{simonyan2014very}, DenseNet121 \cite{huang2017densely}, and MobileNetV2 \cite{howard2017mobilenets}.
+To demonstrate the effectiveness of our RDA against pre-trained encoders of various architectures, we further evaluate it on ResNet34, VGG19\_bn \cite{simonyan2014very}, DenseNet121 \cite{huang2017densely}, and MobileNetV2 \cite{howard2017mobilenets}.
 Table \ref{tab: various architectures} shows that RDA can achieve comparable performances with the target encoders of various architectures and even outperforms them on multiple datasets.